ryansxiong/Titanic_DS/README.md

 ![Screenshot (128)](https://user-images.githubusercontent.com/91089401/153521676-57b3fc37-b209-46bd-8a68-57ee5998b19f.png)

 ## Results
 After modelling, I put my predictions into a dataframe and submitted them on the kaggle website.
 I was able to submit a prediction accuracy of 79%, which placed me in the top 8% of participants.
-Some ways to look at in the future would be to consider model stacking, look into _hard and soft_ voting, and play with the feature engineering to see if I can improve on my score.
+Some changes to look at in the future would be to consider model stacking, look into _hard and soft_ voting, and play with the feature engineering to see if I can improve on my score.